Save up to 25%… Shop Our Birthday Sale Now!

 Yellow Reishi (Laetiporus sulphureus)

-Though chicken of the woods does have some research and will contain similar compounds to other polypores like Reishi, it is not typically known as a functional mushroom.
+Though chicken of the woods does have some research and will contain similar compounds to other polypores like reishi mushrooms, it is not typically known as a functional mushroom.

-Today, Ganoderma curtisii is known as Yellow Reishi.
+Today, Ganoderma curtisii is known as yellow reishi.
 Ganoderma curtisii is native to North America and typically found along the eastern US coast growing on decaying stumps and roots.
-However, it grows well in temperate climates and has been found as far south as Mexico.
-With a biochemical profile very similar to red Reishi, it has many of the same health-promoting benefits as the more common red variety.
+However, yellow reishi mushrooms grow well in temperate climates and have been found as far south as Mexico.
+With a biochemical profile very similar to red reishi, it has many of the same health-promoting benefits as the more common red variety.

 Jeff Chilton foraging mushrooms